ajay100/mdwguide/Student/Challenges/Challenge3/README.md

 1. This step retrieves the cutoff date for the last successful load of each table from the [Integration].[ETL Cutoffs] Table
 1. New data is now read from the OLTP source (using [Integration].[Get[Table]Updates] procedures) and copied into the [Integration].[[Table]_Staging] tables in the target DW
 1. Finally the staged data is merged into the [Dimension] and [Fact] tables in the target DW
-    - <b>NOTE: As part of this step, surrogate keys are generated for new attributes in Dimension tables (tables in the [Dimension] schema), so Dimenion tables must be loaded before FACT tables to maintain data integrity
+    - <b>NOTE: As part of this step, surrogate keys are generated for new attributes in Dimension tables (tables in the [Dimension] schema), so Dimenion tables must be loaded before FACT tables to maintain data integrity</b>

 Note: This challenge is intended to build upon the previous 2 challenges, and you should try to reuse content wherever possible